Christian main page Science and Religion

 Evolution

-I am from Kansas, so I am particularly appalled at the actions of the Kansas school board in regard to practically banning the teaching of evolution in schools.
+I am from Kansas, so I was particularly appalled at the actions of the Kansas school board in regard to practically banning the teaching of evolution in schools.

 You may be surprised to learn that not all Christians care to trample on Science.
 In fact, I would strongly suspect that Lutheran church colleges are teaching it in their biology departments.

 Opposition to evolution is connected to a primitive reading of the Bible.
-Those who recognize the poetic nature of its instruction don't see the problem.
+Those who recognize the poetic nature of how it communicates truth don't have a problem with evolution.
 God created the universe and all the laws of physics.
 If species evolve, then God made evolution.

 Science without religion is lame, religion without science is blind.